This guide describes the out-of-the-box storefront functionality for B2B customers.

 With cost centers customer organizations can track purchases according to their internal cost accounting and make sure purchases are in line with defined budgets.

 Administrators of customer organizations can create, edit and delete cost centers as well as assign a cost center owner and buyers to them.

 Cost centers can be activated and deactivated in order to adapt to changes in the accounting of a customer organization.

 Cost centers can be managed in the Cost Centers section of My Account.
 Administrators and Cost Center Managers can create, edit, activate/deactivate and delete cost centers here and get an overview of the amount of orders and spent budget per cost center.

-Cost center managers and administrators can create new cost centers from the Cost Center list.
+Cost center managers and administrators can create new cost centers at the Cost Center list.
 A cost center must have a unique ID within the customer organization, a name and cost center manager defined that approves or rejects all orders placed for this cost center.

-Only users with the role Cost Center Manager assigned can be set as a cost center manager for a specific cost center.
+Only users with the role Cost Center Manager can be set as a cost center manager for a specific cost center.
 In addition, a budget can be defined for cost centers.